Marie Elizabeth de LaFite

-Marie Elizabeth de LaFite (1737–1794) was a published author who translated English texts into French, and was a Dutch governess before joining the service of Queen Charlotte of England while her native country went through the French Revolution.
+Marie Elizabeth de LaFite (1737–1794) was a translator and author who worked as a Dutch governess before serving Queen Charlotte of England during the tumultuous years of the French Revolution.

 Personal life

-She was born in Hamburg, Germany on August 21, 1737, to Jean Alexandre Boué and Marie-Elisabeth Cottin.
-She traveled for many years and in 1768 she married Jean-Daniel de La Fite (1719-1781), a Huguenot minister from La Haye.
-They lived in The Hague, a Dutch city created and devoted to government, where Jean-Daniel was minister of the Walloon Church and chaplain to the house of Orange for over a decade.
-In 1770 she gave birth to a girl, Marguerite Emelie Elise, and in 1773 had a son, Henri François Alexandre.
+She was born in Hamburg, Holy Roman Empire on 21 August 1737, to Jean Alexandre Boué and Marie-Elisabeth Cottin.
+She traveled for many years and in 1768 she married Jean-Daniel de La Fite (1719–1781), the Huguenot minister of the Walloon Church at The Hague.
+Jean-Daniel was also chaplain to the house of Orange for over a decade.
+In 1770, she gave birth to a girl, Marguerite Emelie Elise, and in 1773, had a son, Henri François Alexandre.
 In the same year her son was born, Marie Elizabeth de LaFite began her literary career by translating the German Mlle de Sternheim, by Sophie da La Roche, into French.
-While this was her first published work, LaFite had previously helped her husband create a scholarly periodical focusing on health and wellness for the poor called Bibliothèque des Sciences et des Beaux Arts.
+While this was her first published work, LaFite had previously helped her husband create a scholarly periodical which focused on health and wellness for the poor called Bibliothèque des Sciences et des Beaux Arts.
 Her next work came in 1775 when she wrote critiques and essays for a few years before she began producing educational books in 1778, which she is most known for.

-In 1781 both her father and husband died, leaving her in need of work as she was not a particularly wealthy widow.
+In 1781, both her father and husband died, leaving her in need of work as she was not a particularly wealthy widow.
 De Richemond quoted a letter to her sister in which Marie Elizabeth acknowledged her need to work and make a living for herself.
 She moved to London with her daughter Elise, where she gained employment under Queen Charlotte as a reader and lady-companion to the three eldest princesses.
-This was not the first time the English monarchy had brought in foreign women authors to join the court.
-Nearly 20 years before, Jeanne Leprince de Beaumont was invited into the father of King George III’s inner circle, setting an example for women like LaFite who was invited to London by George’s wife Charlotte.
+This was not the first time the English monarchy had brought in foreign women writer to join the court.
+About 20 years before, Jeanne Leprince de Beaumont was invited into King George III father's inner circle, setting an example for women like LaFite who was invited to London by George’s wife Charlotte.

 In London, her most famous work, Questions to be Resolved: or, A New Method of Exercising the Attention of Young People.
 Interspersed with Various Pieces, Calculated for Instruction and Amusement, first appeared in English in 1790.
 Just before the end of her life, Marie Elizabeth returned to translating the work of La Roche again and Johann Kaspar Lavater.
 Marie Elizabeth de LaFite died in London in 1794.